Olivia Scott Welch: Life and career

-Welch was born in the small suburb of Hurst, Texas, United States, between Dallas and Fort Worth, with movie-loving parents and grandparents, so she soon became interested in art and particularly acting.
-Welch has a younger sister.

 At the age of 11, Welch was already taking her first acting classes and during high school, she traveled to Los Angeles on some occasions, participating in series such as Agent Carter and Modern Family.

 Eventually, after Welch's graduation, she settled in California to pursue a professional career.

 In 2019, Welch got the lead role of Sam Fraser in the film trilogy Fear Street, which premiered in July 2021 on Netflix; the story begins in 1994 and focuses on a group of teenagers tormented by a curse and a mystery of more than 300 years that haunts their town, in which current time Sam is persecuted by murderers from different times and Deena seeks to save her from that curse.
 Welch also starred in the television series Panic as Heather Nill, based on the novel of the same name by Lauren Oliver, which premiered on May 28, 2021, on Amazon Prime Video.

 In August 2021, it was reported that Welch had been cast as the lead role in an upcoming film The Blue Rose as Detective Lilly, which is set in the 1950s and mixes various genres such as fiction and horror; the plot is around a pair of young detectives who during an investigation of a homicide case find themselves in a dark alternate reality.